luckyf/crypto-dns/README.md

 This packages translates domain names into crypto wallet addresses, using standard TXT records set by the DNS.

-WARNING: This package is currently in BETA and not yet production ready.
+> WARNING: This package is currently in BETA and not yet production ready.

-TODO
+TODO: Describe update cycle.

 ## Motivation